fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/jsx.md

 TypeScript ships with three JSX modes: `preserve`, `react`, and `react-native`.
 These modes only affect the emit stage - type checking is unaffected.
-The `preserve` mode will keep the JSX as part of the output to be further consumed by another transform step (e.g. [Babel](https://babeljs.io/)).
+The `preserve` mode will keep the JSX as part of the output to be further consumed by another transform step (e.g. [Babel ↗](https://babeljs.io/)).
 Additionally the output will have a `.jsx` file extension.
 The `react` mode will emit `React.createElement`, does not need to go through a JSX transformation before use, and the output will have a `.js` file extension.
 The `react-native` mode is the equivalent of `preserve` in that it keeps all JSX, but the output will instead have a `.js` file extension.